 Joint Program Housing PolicyVisit website

 The apartment can be reserved by any currently registered MIT/WHOI Joint Program student.
 No guests are allowed.
-Students have access to all of the facilities at Sidney-Pacific, and are entitled to the same rights and privileges as are the full-time residents of the building.
+Students have access to all of the facilities at Tang, and are entitled to the same rights and privileges as are the full-time residents of the building.
 The apartment can be used for short stays of 1-2 nights only.
 If the apartment is needed for longer stays, the student must contact the MIT Joint Program Office.

 To use the apartment, students must first complete a license agreement (one time only) in which the responsibilities of the user(s) and the rules of the building are defined.
 The user must agree to these responsibilities and rules.

 Woods Hole Oceanographic Institution owns residential properties in the Woods Hole/Falmouth community.
 The function of the Housing Office is to manage these residences for use by students and guests of the Institution.

 Students can reserve space in accordance with the WHOI housing policy.
 MIT/WHOI Joint Program students are top priority throughout the year; others are accommodated on a first-come, first-serve basis.

 The Housing Office is located within WHOI's Academic Programs Office and can be reached at 508.289.2389 or email@example.com.